findonflow/find/Overview.md

 	// status returns the status of a find name
 	// For find lease we have 3 states
-	// pub case FREE - It is not owned and free to take
+	// access(all) case FREE - It is not owned and free to take
-	// pub case TAKEN - It is already taken and in use by someone
+	// access(all) case TAKEN - It is already taken and in use by someone
-	// pub case LOCKED - The lease is expired now, but the lease will be locked only to the previous owner who has 3-month-time to renew it
+	// access(all) case LOCKED - The lease is expired now, but the lease will be locked only to the previous owner who has 3-month-time to renew it
 	//
 	access(all) status(_ name: String): NameStatus